 - Face Death with Dignity: Santana is ultimately killed by his own men.
 He passionately embraces his death.

 - Good People Have Good Sex: Played for drama.
 Santana is released from prison for the first time in years.
 He meets a beautiful woman whom he quickly falls in love with.
 When they make love for the first time, he can't reciprocate except by violently forcing himself on her.
 All the years that he's had to perform Prison Rape to survive in prison have given him a rather warped perspective on sexuality.

-- Rape and Revenge: During a stint in Juvie, Santana is raped by another boy under threat of getting shivved.
+- Rape and Revenge: During a stint in Juvie, Santana is raped by another boy under threat of being stabbed.
 Afterwards, he immediately retaliates against his rapist and kills him with his own knife.
-This earns Santana notoriety, but also gets him convicted for murder and his sentence (initially for robbery) extended by years.
+This earns Santana notoriety, but also gets him convicted of murder and his sentence (initially for robbery) extended by years.

-- Sinister Shiv: A particularly brutal shanking scene happens in the courtyard.
+- Sinister Shiv: A particularly brutal stabbing scene happens in the courtyard.

 - Tragic Villain: Santana is portrayed mostly as a product of his environment.
 He was the product of rape himself, became acquainted with youth gangs in his neighborhood, was sent to Juvie where he was raped, murdered his attacker only to be convicted of murder, and has had to remain the top dog ever since simply to survive.

 - Villain Protagonist: The main character Montoya Santana is a leading member of the Mexican Mafia.